College student safety

 - Spear phishing.
-Emails are being sent to university employees that appear to be from their employer.
-The e-mail contains a link and claims some type of issue has risen requiring them to enter their log-in credentials.
-Once employees provide their user name and password, the perpetrator accesses the university's computer system to redirect the employees' payroll allocation to another bank account.
+Emails are being sent to university employees that appear to be from their employers.
+The e-mail contains a link and claims some type of issue has risen requiring them to enter their login credentials.
+Once employees provide their username and password, the perpetrator accesses the university's computer system to redirect the employees' payroll allocation to another bank account.
 The university employees' payroll allocations are being deposited into students' accounts.
-These students were hired through online advertisements for work-at-home jobs, and provided their bank account information to the perpetrators to receive payment for the work they performed.
+These students were hired through online advertisements for work-at-home jobs and provided their bank account information to the perpetrators to receive payment for the work they performed.

 - Check fraud.
 Scammers are posting online advertisements soliciting college students for administrative positions in which they would receive checks via the mail or e-mail.
 Students are directed to deposit the checks into their accounts, and then print checks and/or wire money to an individual.
 Students are never asked to provide their bank account information to the perpetrators.

 - Roommate Rental Scam.
 This scam is one of many variations of fake check scams.
 The fraudster answers an ad online or through a phone number posted on campus claiming to be a potential roommate.
-The fraudster sends a check in an amount that exceeds the agreed upon initial rent.
+The fraudster sends a check in an amount that exceeds the agreed-upon initial rent.
 The check is deposited into the bank and appears to clear.
 The funds are credited to the account.
-The potential roommate (Fraudster) requests the extra money, an amount paid above the agreed upon price, be returned to him/her via wire transfer, through a digital financial transaction such as Venmo, Apple Pay, etc. or via Mobile Deposit if the account holder provided log on credentials.
+The potential roommate (Fraudster) requests the extra money, an amount paid above the agreed-upon price, be returned to him/her via wire transfer, through a digital financial transaction such as Venmo, Apple Pay, etc. or via Mobile Deposit if the account holder provided log on credentials.
 The excess money is returned to the potential roommate (Fraudster).
-On a later date the bank notifies the student the deposited check is bogus and the student is out the money.
+On a later date, the bank notifies the student the deposited check is bogus and the student is out of the money.

 - Data Breaches.
 Some universities have been victims of intrusions, resulting in the perpetrators being able to access university databases containing information on their employees and students.

 - Mystery shopping.
-Students receive emails or promotions for a website where they can register to become a secret shopper.
+Students receive emails or promotions from a website where they can register to become secret shoppers.
 Once signed up, they're then told they must pay a fee for more program information to continue the application process.
 Never pay money upfront for a job.
 Legitimate job offers will not require payment.
 If you are interested in this type of work, you can search through legitimate assignments at the Mystery Shopping Providers Association (MSPA) website at mysteryshop.org.

 - Address farming.
 Thieves target large groups of students in this scam.
 They promise members of Greek organizations, and other types of clubs, discounted interest rates on credit cards or other services—all of which are bogus.
 In turn, scammers require group members to provide their addresses and personal information, enabling them to steal students' identities.